Victor Duval: Arrests & Imprisonments

+Duval was involved in militant suffrage activity before and after the MPU's foundation.
 Duval was arrested and imprisoned at least three times for women's suffrage.
-In July 1909, Duval was charged with “Aiding and abetting Marion Wallace Dunlop, in wilful and malicious damage to the stone work of St. Stephen’s Hall, House of Commons, by stamping it with an indelible rubber stamp, to the value of ten shillings.
+In July 1909, Duval was charged with “Aiding and abetting Marion Wallace Dunlop, in wilful and malicious damage to the stone work of St. Stephen’s Hall, House of Commons, by stamping it with an indelible rubber stamp, to the value of ten shillings.”
 Duval went to prison again in 1910 after disrupting a meeting attended by David Lloyd George.
 In 1911 Duval was jailed again for five days for his activism.

 Publications

 Duval published a leaflet titled "An Appeal to Men" in 1910 to persuade men to take up the militant struggle for women's suffrage.

-Duval later published 'Why I Went to Prison' as a political pamphlet in response to his detentions and arrests.
+Duval later published Why I Went to Prison as a political pamphlet in response to his detentions and arrests.

 Marriage controversy

-Before she married Duval in 1912, Suffragette Una Dugdale (1885–1945) caused a national uproar (1885–1945) by announcing she wouldn't include the term "obey" in her wedding vows, but she changed her mind after learning this could cast doubt on the legality of the marriage.
+Before she married Duval in 1912, Suffragette Una Dugdale (1885–1945) caused a national uproar by announcing she would not include the term "obey" in her wedding vows, but she changed her mind after learning this could cast doubt on the legality of the marriage.
 The wedding took place at Savoy Chapel.
 Dame Christabel Pankhurst, Lady Constance Lytton, and the Pethick-Lawrences wore WSPU colours at the wedding.
 The couple had two daughters.

+After 1918, Duval continued to campaign for equality and marriage reform.

+First World War

+The surviving readily accessible evidence for Duval's wartime experience is limited.
+Later biographical summaries state that, although he was critical of the wartime turn taken by parts of the suffrage movement, he subsequently served with the Royal Engineers at Salonika during the First World War.
+His military service later formed part of his post-war public identity: modern scholarship on interwar Liberal politics includes Duval among the party's ex-servicemen candidates of the 1920s.

+Later political career

+Women's Suffrage Resources states that Duval stood unsuccessfully as a Liberal candidate at three elections in the 1920s.
+In the 1924 United Kingdom general election, he contested Camberwell North as the Liberal candidate and received 1,729 votes.
+Modern scholarship has also identified him as the Liberal candidate for South West Norfolk in 1929.

+Death and legacy

+Duval died in 1945.
+He is chiefly remembered as the founder of the MPU and as one of the male supporters of women's suffrage sometimes described as the "suffragettes in trousers".